swallowcamel/nancywiki/Running-Nancy-on-your-Raspberry-Pi.md

     Linux raspberrypi 3.2.27+ #250 PREEMPT Thu Oct 18 19:03:02 BST 2012 armv6l GNU/Linux

+You might also want to update the firmware on your Pi to the latest version:

+    sudo rpi-update

 # 3. Configure OS to optimize performance